 We strive for fair and positive change in the regulation of registered health practitioners for the Australian community

-Our role is important because of the significant work Ahpra and the National Boards do to regulate the health professions in Australia.
+Our role is important because of the significant work Ahpra, the National Boards and accreditation organisations do to regulate the health professions in Australia.

 We are independent